michaelhsmart/michaelhsmart.github.io/index.md

 trained without requiring any labels at all.
 This would conventionally suffer from mode collapse and model identifiability challenges, but I was also able to demonstrate that by providing extremely weak prior parameter distributions, the EM-trained models would not display either of these weaknesses.
+This work was completed using MATLAB.

 The final contribution of my thesis was demonstrating the importance of using 3D information prior to applying a homography transform to obtain a Bird's Eye View